5 Ways to Celebrate Native American Heritage Month at Work

 Let’s pause and create space to honor an important, month-long holiday: Native American Heritage Month.
 This celebration officially kicks off on November 1st. 💚

 As we shared in our Hispanic Heritage Month piece, Bonusly is a big believer in acknowledging and celebrating diverse cultural, racial, and ethnic backgrounds—both on our team and in our communities.
-So let’s take the spotlight off our stuffing recipes and future PTO plans and take time to learn about Native American Heritage Month and how we can recognize this holiday in the office.
+So let’s take the spotlight off our stuffing recipes and future PTO plans and take time to learn the history of this month and how to celebrate Native American Heritage Month in the office.

 What is Native American Heritage Month?